dita-ot/website/features.md

          PDF output is based on a plug-in that produces XSL-FO output.
 The XSL-FO output may be converted to PDF using an open source tools (Apache FOP) or using commercial tools such as RenderX or Antenna House Formatter.
-This transformation type replaced an older demo PDF transform, and is often called "PDF2".

 * **XHTML** -
          XHTML output is supported together with a variety of